onedata/onedata-documentation/README.md

   `future-documentation` subdirectory which is a subpath for serving),
 * `npm run docs:lint` — launches a remark linter on all Markdown documents,
 * `npm run docs:format-all` — applies standardized formatting on all Markdown documents.

-Note that Makefile uses the `yarn` package manager for dependencies, so do not try installing dependencies using `npm install`.

 ## Template system